qgis/QGIS-Documentation/docs/training_manual/basic_map/vector_data.rst

 #.
 To deselect the feature, go to the :guilabel:`Attribute Table` window
    and click on |deselectActiveLayer| :sup:`Deselect All` button.

-Sometimes there are many features shown in the Map Canvas and it might be difficult to see which feature is selected from the Attribute Table.
+Sometimes there are many features shown on the Map Canvas and it might be difficult to see which feature is selected from the Attribute Table.
 Another way to identify the location of a feature is to use :guilabel:`Flash Feature` tool.

 #.
-In the :guilabel:`Attribute Table`, right-click on attribute ``r2855697``.
+In the :guilabel:`Attribute Table`, right-click on any cell in the
+   row that has the attribute value ``r2855697`` for the field ``full_id``.
 #.
-In the context menu, click on :guilabel:`Flash Feature` and look at the
+In the context menu, click on :guilabel:`Flash Feature` and watch the
    Map Canvas.

    .. figure:: img/flash_feature.png